anjumArnab/dart_oop/README.md

 ## Mixin

 Mixins in Dart are a way of using the code of a class again in multiple class hierarchies.
 A mixin is a class whose methods & properties can be used by other classes without sub-classing.
-It is a reusable chunk of code that can be plugged in to any class that needs this functionality .
+It is a reusable chunk of code that can be plugged into any class that needs this functionality.

 **Creating and Using Mixins**

 Dart offers two ways to create a mixin:
 - **Using a Regular Class:**  Any class can be used as a mixin if it follows two restrictions: (below Dart 3)
 	- It must not have any explicit constructor.